tywil04/parchment/README.md

 # Tauri Notepad

-### Warning: Its only in a minimal working state

-A minimal text editor
+A minimal text editor written using web technologies for Windows, Linux and MacOS

-This project uses the following:
+Thanks to the following:
 - SolidJS for a very performant and lightweight application
-- TailwindCSS to style
+- TailwindCSS to allow for simple styling of the application
-- Tauri a Rust wrapper to create desktop applications using web technologies
+- Tauri - a rust wrapper that allows you to create fast and secure desktop applications using web technologies
 - Uses this [Notepad](https://www.flaticon.com/free-icon/notebook_346081?related_id=346081&origin=search) icon from Flaticon (free to use for personal and commercial purposes) for the taskbar icon.
-- A few [Tabler Icons](https://tablericons.com/) e.g for window control
+- A few [Tabler Icons](https://tablericons.com/) for the window control buttons

-This app currently doesn't follow Tauri's best practices.
-All of the business logic is implemented in the same place as the UI logic, this is bad design is classified as insecure.
-I will be changing this soon.

-This app works on MacOS, Windows and Linux.
-All versions look and function the same.
-The only difference is that MacOS has the window controls on the left.
+This app should work on Windows, MacOS and Linux however it only has been tested on Windows.

 # Usage
 Head to the releases page to download pre-build executables.

-If you would like to build this project from scratch you will need to do the following:
+If you would like to build this project from scratch take a look at the building section.

+# Building
+*Please note: Tauri currently does not support cross-platform building.
+You can only build for the specific os and architecture your machine is.

+Building this app is very simple:
 ```
 git clone https://github.com/tywil04/tauri-notepad.git
 cd tauri-notepad